FrancisChDour/spring-boot-hexagonal-architecture-archetype/README.md

 # spring-boot-hexagonal-architecture-archetype
-The aim of this project is to provide an archetype to simply set up a new spring boot project using a hexagonal architecture template.
+The aim of this project is to provide an archetype to set up a new spring boot project using a hexagonal architecture template.

 To do that, simply clone this git project :
 ```